BlockchainInstituteChi/developer-bootcamp/workshop_2_build_a_crypto_store/README.md

 ### What is this?

 This repo contains instructions and sample code to help users learn to handle cryptocurrency transactions for a basic web store written in vanilla JS with a node.js server as the back end.
-The server is stored in app/ and the client is stored in public/.

 While Node.js isn't a perfect solution for production deployments, it's a useful prototyping environment and supports the majority of the libraries and tools which are needed in crypto and blockchain development.
 Pay close attention to the libraries being used, as you may need to seek alternatives to them if you find yourself building in a different environment in the future.